Skip to content

 UIF (Unemployment Insurance Fund) is deducted at 1% of your gross monthly salary, capped at a maximum of R177.12 per month.
 This cap applies because UIF contributions are only calculated on remuneration up to R17,712 per month.
 Your employer also contributes a matching 1% on your behalf.
 UIF entitles you to benefits in the event of unemployment, maternity leave, or illness.

-On an annual salary of R500,000 in the 2025/2026 tax year (assuming you are under 65 with no deductions): The tax on R500,000 falls in the 31% bracket.
-Tax = R77,362 + (R500,000 - R370,501) × 31% = R77,362 + R40,154 = R117,516.
-Less the primary rebate of R17,235, annual PAYE = R100,281.
-That is approximately R8,357 per month in PAYE, an effective tax rate of about 20.1%.
+On an annual salary of R500,000 in the 2026/2027 tax year (assuming you are under 65 with no deductions), the tax falls in the 31% bracket.
+Tax = R79,998 + (R500,000 - R383,100) × 31% = about R116,237.
+Less the primary rebate of R17,820, annual PAYE is about R98,417, or roughly R8,201 per month before medical credits.

 Yes.
-Contributions to a retirement annuity, pension fund, or provident fund are tax-deductible up to 27.5% of the greater of remuneration or taxable income, capped at R350,000 per tax year.
+Contributions to a retirement annuity, pension fund, or provident fund are tax-deductible up to 27.5% of the greater of remuneration or taxable income, capped at R430,000 per tax year.
 This deduction reduces your taxable income before PAYE is calculated, which can significantly lower your monthly tax bill.
 For example, contributing 10% of a R50,000/month salary (R6,000/month) reduces annual taxable income by R72,000.

 Important Disclaimer